 Michael E. Chernew, PhD

+Michael Chernew, Ph.D., is the Leonard D. Schaeffer Professor of Health Care Policy and the Director of the Healthcare Markets and Regulation (HMR) Lab in the Department of Health Care Policy at Harvard Medical School.
 Dr. Chernew’s research examines several areas related to controlling health care spending growth while maintaining or improving quality of care.
 His work on consumer incentives focuses on Value-Based Insurance Design (VBID), which aligns patient cost sharing with clinical value.
-Several large companies have adopted these approaches and Dr. Chernew’s ongoing work includes evaluations and design of such programs.
-His work on payment reform involves the evaluation of bundled payment initiatives, including global payment models that include pay-for-performance components.
+Several large companies have adopted these approaches and Dr. Chernew’s research includes evaluations and design of such programs.
+His work on payment reform involves the evaluation of alternative payment models.
 Related research examines the effects of changes in Medicare Advantage payment rates.
 Additional research explores the causes and consequences of rising health care spending, and geographic variation in spending, spending growth and quality.